 The cusps of a tooth are the upraised portions of its chewing surface (such as those on molars).
 If a piece of the tooth’s surface breaks off, then the damaged tooth can often be treated by placing a dental crown over it.
 The extent of damage doesn’t usually threaten the tooth’s pulp, or mass of nerves and blood vessels at the center of the tooth.
 It also shouldn’t generate discomfort, although some patients do experience sensitivity to hot and cold temperatures, food debris, and bacterial irritants after losing a piece of tooth.

-Official Tooth Crack
+Deep Tooth Crack

 Like tooth decay and gum disease, a dental injury will continue to grow worse until actively treated, and the future of your tooth depends on how quickly it’s treated.
 In many cases, a lifelike porcelain dental crown can be placed over the cracked tooth to hold it together and protect it the future pressures of biting and chewing.
-If your tooth is too severely damaged to be saved, Dr. Fondriest may recommend replacing it with a dental implant after it’s been extracted.
+If your tooth is too severely damaged to be saved, your dentist may recommend replacing it with a dental implant after it’s been extracted.
 A dental implant is a prosthetic root device that’s surgically inserted into the jawbone, and can support a dental crown once the jawbone has healed.

 Cut out the bad habits

-Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from Chicago and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.